 Follow us on twitter! @YoungAstroDay

-- The registration process has changed for 2015.
-Please see the Registration link for details on how your team can enter to participate.
-[Note: Teams have been selected for YAD 2015, registration entries will re-open for 2016 on August 1, 2016.]
+- Please see the Registration link for details on how your team can enter to participate.
+[Note: Registration entries will re-open for 2016 will be announced in August.]

 - Pilot Teams: students from grades 1st – 6th